contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Transition timeline

 • 2026: Test period.
 CBS rate 0.9% (fully creditable against PIS/COFINS — no financial impact, only operational).
 IBS rate 0.1% (test).
-NF-e 5.0 mandatory (carries new fields).
+The e-invoice (NT 2025.002) carries the new fields — informative in 2026, with rejection phasing in over H2 2026.

 • 2027—2032: IBS phase-in.
 ICMS and ISS are progressively reduced as IBS grows.
 Both regimes operate in parallel during this period.